+Registered Reports

-Registered Reports are submitted and evaluated in a two-stage process.
+These papers are submitted and evaluated in a two-stage process.
 The Stage-1 manuscript contains the theoretical background, method, and proposed data analysis for a planned but not yet conducted study.
 If the Stage-1 manuscript receives an in-principle acceptance, the author(s) must preregister it in an independent institutional repository (e.g., https://osf.io) before proceeding with data collection and analysis in accordance with the accepted protocol.
 The Stage-2 manuscript contains the sections from the Stage-1 manuscript with the addition of the results and discussion sections.
 Stage-2 manuscripts are automatically accepted, irrespective of the directionality of the results, unless the study has diverged from what was originally proposed.
-The word limit for Stage-1 manuscripts is 3,500 and for Stage-2 manuscripts it is 4,500, including abstract, text, references, notes, appendices, as well as figures and tables.
-The contents of Registered Reports should be structured as described in the Preregistration Standards for Psychology - the Psychological Research Preregistration-Quantitative (PRP-QUANT) Template which is publicly available at http://dx.doi.org/10.23668/psycharchives.4584.
+The word limit for Stage-1 manuscripts is 3,500 and for Stage-2 manuscripts it is 5,000, including abstract, text, references, notes, appendices, as well as figures and tables.